Dwijad/docker-nginx-wordpress-phpmyadmin/README.md

 $ docker-compose up -d

-The wordpress site will be available at http://yourdomain.tld
+The wordpress installer will be available at http://yourdomain.tld

+Choose-

+Database Name as: projectdb

+User Name: admin

+Password: password (You can change the password in docker-compose.yml)

+Database Host: projectdb

 The phpmyAdmin at http://SERVER_IP:8183